National Guard of Ukraine: Russo-Ukrainian War

 Beginning Thursday, 24 February 2022, the day the Russian Armed Forces invaded Ukraine, the NGU has been active in many of the land battles fought by Ukrainian forces during the current war.

 On the first day of the war, the Russian Airborne Forces (VDV) attempted an air assault on the Antonov Airport in Hostomel, northwest Kyiv, in order to do an air lift and bring more troops and heavier equipment to the capital in a military engagement that became known as the Battle of Antonov Airport.
 In the initial phases of the assault, the VDV expelled a small garrison of the National Guard and took control of the airport.
 However, the 4th Rapid Reaction Brigade of the Ukrainian National Guard swiftly reacted by launching an extensive counter-attack, using armored vehicles and artillery, that encircling the unsupported Russian troops and repelled the attack.
 The airport was captured by a renewed Russian offensive the next day, but the airport was rendered unusable by battle damage.
 The actions of the 4th Brigade were credited with preventing the quick capitulation of Kyiv, and led to the Russian offensive on Kyiv stalling and eventually withdrawing.

 169 National Guard troops were captured after the battle of Chernobyl.
 Russian Ministry of Foreign Affairs claimed that "Currently, control over the situation at the Chernobyl NPP is being exercised jointly by Russian servicemen, Ukrainian specialists, the plant's civilian personnel, and that country's National Guard".
 But later reports indicated they were captured and locked in a bunker for 30 days.
 On 6 April, the Ukrainians officially announced the National Guard had retaken and reestablished control over the Chernobyl Nuclear Power Plant.

+Soldiers of the National Guard of Ukraine in 2022.